PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

-# Installing Spatial Analytics Helm Chart on AWS EKS
+# Installing Private Spatial APIs Helm Chart on AWS EKS

 ### Before starting
 Make sure you have an AWS account with following permissions: